Victiym/CSKExpansionPack/README.md

 - Assassin (Good Villager)
 - Atheist (Good Outcast)

-You can use optional roles by dowloading the file ending in .dll with optional role name.
+You can use optional roles by dowloading the file ending in .dll with the optional role name.

 Current optional Add-On roles: